Asana/asana-api-meta/README.md

       4. Execute the resource template against the resource definition.
       5. Output the result into the file `dist/LANG/NAME.EXT`.

-The file `helpers.js` is scoped into the template namespace for use in the templates.
+The file `helpers.js` is scoped into the template namespace for use in the templates, and includes utilities for common code-generation patterns.